2015-08-22

 Lessons Learned

 I took two HDR landscapes, but without a tripod, the results were poor.
-Without a tripod, other photos suffered too.
-Next time, I am bringing a light-weight tripod, as much as I hate the weight.
+Perhaps next time I can bring a light-weight tripod, as much as I hate the weight.

 Forgetting the 18% grey-card was a colossal irritation.